Season 10 Shows (2020-2021)

 Mask & Mirror is excited to announce our tenth season!

 Please note: Due to the uncertainty of the Coronavirus response, all dates are tentative; shows may be subject to cancellation or postponement.
-CURRENTLY ALL PERFORMANCES ARE CANCELLED THROUGH THE END OF 2020.
+CURRENTLY ALL LIVE, ON STAGE PERFORMANCES ARE CANCELLED THROUGH THE END OF 2020.
 However, we are presenting several "radio theatre" plays online in late 2020 and early 2021.

 War of the Worlds

 The classic radio play, delivered live via the Internet!

 Performances Oct 30, 31, Nov 1 Fri/sat 7 pm, Sun 2 pm

 Three performances by over 25 Mask & Mirror cast members of the classic 1938 radio play with Orson Welles, complete with sound effects and music!
 Enjoy the audio spectacle with your family or friends this Halloween!
 No COVID restrictions apply!

 A Christmas Carol

 The classic holiday tale, adapted by Dan Hobbs